Send all the love to Jamaica with CIBC Global Money Transfer

 CLICK HERE for our NEW Online Store, DON’T WORRY-EAT HAPPY.

 Order the 10 Reasons Why Jamaicans Run So Fast Cookbook by itself.
 OR CLICK HERE to get the COOKBOOK + a HOODIE and/or T-Shirt and SAVE 10 %.
-PLUS get FREE SHIPPING on all orders until NOV.
-30!
+PLUS get FREE SHIPPING!

 Sizzling from the Caribbean.
 An amazing Curry Chicken ‘mashup’ of Guyana and Sri Lanka.
 PLUS, Cornmeal, Saltfish Scramble you will want to try.
 AND 5 Vegan Caribbean Chefs you must meet.
 Ensure you get the delicious details: Subscribe or get individual copies.